fivdi/pigpio/README.md

 # pigpio

-Fast GPIO, PWM and servo control on the Raspberry Pi with Node.js.
+Fast GPIO, PWM, and servo control on the Raspberry Pi with Node.js.

 ## Features

- * Digital read and write
+ * Digital IO
    * Up to 1.3 million digital writes per second
    * Up to 1.2 million digital reads per second
  * PWM on any of GPIOs 0 through 31
    * Multiple frequencies and duty cycle ranges supported
  * Servo control on any of GPIOs 0 through 31
- * Trigger pulse generation
- * Read or write up to 32 GPIOs as one operation with banked GPIO
- * Pull up/down resistors
  * Low latency interrupt handlers
    * Handle up to 8500 interrupts per second
  * Alerts when any of GPIOs 0 through 31 change state
-   * Alerts receive the time of the event accurate to a few microseconds
+   * Alerts receive the time of the state change accurate to a few microseconds
+ * Read or write up to 32 GPIOs as one operation with banked GPIO
+ * Trigger pulse generation
+ * Pull up/down resistor configuration

 ## Installation